sowcow/blog/content/posts/session-9.md

 Looking into such movies makes me think that there is a unified structure behind them.
 Different movies focus on different parts of it, explore different settings' expressive tools, explore alternative possibilities, have different ambiguities.
-This means some details just positionally correspond between such different renderings, creating a type of "anti-reference", I guess.
+This means some details just positionally correspond between such different renderings, creating a type of "anti-reference".
-So there is a layer of implicit if not accidental references that together build language of the medium.
+So there is also a layer of implicit if not accidental references groups that together build language of the medium.
 Or roughly speaking: if you've seen only one picture, you've seen none.

 To a different degree, it applies to rewatching the same picture too.